amitibo/amitibo.github.io/_pages/about.md

 ---

 Hi!
-My name is Amit Aides, a computer vision researcher at IBM, where I study deep-learning for tasks like object detection and audio-visual algorithms.
+My name is Amit Aides, a computer vision researcher at Google.
 I like learning new things, working with people and building complex systems and machines.
 Luckily, during my Ph.D. studies I had the opportunity to combine most of these preferences, both in my research and in projects I took part in.